 Assignments can be:

 Tip: No Submission and On Paper assignments still appear to students on their Assignments page.
-To avoid confusion, it is best to make a note in the assignment description so students will know whether or not a submission is required and if so, how they are supposed to submit it.
+To avoid confusion, you should note it in the assignment description, so students will know whether a submission is required and how they are supposed to submit it.

 Important Notes: